Greyhound bus stops are valuable assets. Here’s who’s cashing in on them - KESQ

 A spokesperson for Greyhound, which is now owned by German company FlixMobility, said it strives to offer customers the most options for connections, but has “encountered challenges in some instances.”
 The spokesperson also said they “actively engage with local stakeholders to emphasize the importance of supporting affordable and equitable intercity bus travel.”

-The terminal closures have been accelerating as Greyhound, the largest carrier, sells its valuable terminals to investors, including hedge fund Alden Global Capital.
+The terminal closures have been accelerating as Greyhound, the largest carrier, sells its valuable terminals to investors, including investment firm Alden Global Capital.

 Last year, Alden subsidiary Twenty Lake Holdings purchased 33 Greyhound stations for $140 million.
 Alden is best known for buying up local newspapers like The Chicago Tribune, New York Daily News and The Baltimore Sun, cutting staff, and selling some of the iconic downtown buildings.

-Note: Correction: A previous version of this article mischaracterized Alden Global Capital.
-It is an investment manager.